Shane Cox '05

 Accounting, in my opinion, is the greatest profession available today and is very rewarding for those who choose to pursue a career in it.
 Accountants have a tremendous responsibility to the capital markets, and their efforts impact every area of our economy.
 From proper presentation of financial results to overseeing the audits of companies, accountants in all areas serve the public.
 The career options in accounting are vast including working in public accounting, the private sector, or in public service.
 In today’s times, it is crucial to not only be gainfully employed, but to be able to establish and maintain a secure career.
 Accounting will provide you with a rewarding and secure career if you put forth the effort.

 My commitment to students at Simpson College comes down to three general areas.
 First, I want to provide students with the technical knowledge and critical thinking skills to master all areas of accounting and successfully complete the Certified Public Accountant examination.
 I encourage all accounting majors to sit for the CPA exam immediately after graduation.
+The CPA license is the premier designation in both the public and private sector.
 Second, I work hand-in-hand with students during the internship and job search process and am willing to reach out to employers to assist.
 Last, I focus on helping students examine their roles in communities and society and how to be effective and ethical citizens.
 The importance of character and ethics in the accounting profession cannot be overstated.
 Simpson College has a great reputation in the business community and I am committed to continuing that tradition.

 Individual Income Taxes